Soimn/mm/design.md

 - keep a log of useful information that is accessible a debugger

 for the compiler to be able to serve the debugger all source files, the source files have to be owned by the compiler

+I want a compiler that can compile an Odin/Jai like language and has good support for metaprogramming and tooling.
+The metaprogram should be able to do whatever with the compiling code, and the tooling should be able to easily reason and work with it.
+The most important part of tool support is giving the debugger more information.
+The compiler will need to keep track of everything that happens to the code, so that it can provide this information to the debugger.
+The compiler should therefore own all relevant data, with an API for managing this.
+This

+write each stage, then decide how the API should behave